EndGames0/support/docs/season-rotations.md

 ## Factions

-**Season cycle:** every 4 months
+**Season cycle:** every 40 months

 **Current season:** started December 27th 2023

-**Next season:** April 1st 2024 (this season is shorter than normal)
+**Next season:** May 1st 2024 (this season is shorter than normal)
-* Free kits will be awarded to players around March 15th to celeberate the end of the season.
+* Free kits will be awarded to players around March 30th to celeberate the end of the season.

 ## Skyblock